huuanhhuynguyen/kalman_filters/README.md

 of Udacity participants, I could understand the theory and implement the filters on my own.
 Thanks Udacity for this learning experience! :kissing_heart:

-## Project Setting

-Radar and Lidar measurements as well as ground-truth data are stored as text files in the project folder `data/`).
-To fuse the measurements in to final estimations, I use (Extended / Unscented) Kalman Filters.

 ## Basic Build Instructions

 1. Clone this repo.